-Science - Environmental
+Associate in Science - Environmental Studies

-degree is a multidisciplinary approach that interactions between humans and the natural Students will examine the structure and function ems and the ways that human social, political activity affects those systems.
+The ASES degree is a multidisciplinary approach that focuses on the interactions between humans and the natural environment.
+Students will examine the structure and function of natural systems and the ways that human social, political and economic activity affects those systems.